RXNationGMG/RXNationBot/README.md

 After Installing Node.Js Download This Repository On Your Desktop Or In Your Android Device!
 After Installing The Repository Go to index.js on the very bottom on line 410 & add ur token in there! **DO NOT SHARE IT!!**
-After going into index.js now go to config.js add ur prefix In there and after going to config.js go to config.yml for emoji set!
+After that add ur prefix In there and after going to config.js go to config.yml for emoji set!

 & After that